tomhendra/courses/14-fem-beginner/5-mastering-chrome-developer-tools-v2/README.md

 - Display computed styles.
   - click computed styles tab.
   - Clicking the arrow in computed styles panel will point to the relevant CSS declaration.
-  - Useful in bog apps that have 100's of selectors.
+  - Useful in big apps that have 100's of selectors.
 - Find event listeners.
   - Click Event Listeners tab.
 - Change colour formats.